deadduck-09/FireWalls/README.md

 ## 🌐 Explore Wallpapers Online

-If you want more wallpapers than what's in this repo (or just prefer a smoother UI), I built a web app for FireWalls.
+If you want more wallpapers than what's in this repo, I built a web app for FireWalls.

 ✨ Browse, preview, and discover wallpapers instantly
 📱 Works on mobile + desktop
 ⚡ Faster updates than the repo
+🪷 Wallhaven but with Beauty

-👉 Open FireWalls Web App: https://your-web-app-link-here
+👉 Open FireWalls Web App: https://firewalls-engine.vercel.app/

 ---